 Winter(November 1 to March 31) Monday to Saturday 8:30 am - 4:00 pm

 When you bring your separated organic waste in a container (max 120 liters) along with your household garbage, you can dispose of the organics for free.
-If you have more than 1 container, the 2nd and 3rd, cost $2.50 each.
-More than 3 containers will be charged the minimum fee of $9.75.
+See the price table for details.
+Larger, loose volumes of organics are accepted, but will be charged the minimum fee of $9.75.

 Any loads from the public that could fill a pick-up truck bed (1.5m³) or greater requires 48-hour notice.
 Call 250-352-8161 to book a disposal appointment.